 How to Know When A Sleep Regression Is Over

 Sleep regressions are over when your child falls back into a regular and reliable sleep pattern.
-Ideally, it’s similar or better than what it used to be.
+Ideally, it’s similar to or better than what it used to be.

 But how do you know it’s over?
 Well, odds are you won’t realize it’s over until it’s been a few days – and you’re starting to feel more like yourself because everyone’s getting enough sleep.
-That’s totally normal.
+That’s normal.

 Let’s go into why that is – so that you can get a better idea about how to know when your child’s sleep regressions are over.